 With at least a couple of college acceptance letters and financial aid packages in hand, your high school senior knows decision time is looming.
 National Decision Day is May 1.
-Whether your child knows exactly which offer he’s taking, or is struggling with his options, here’s some advice on how to help.
+Whether your child knows exactly which offer they’re taking, or is struggling with their options, here’s some advice on how to help.
 Remember that understanding how to make decisions is a big step toward learning to become an adult.

 This is your student’s decision Yes, I’m talking about a 17-year-old making a major life decision.
 Your input is required, but must focus on what’s best for your child.
 This is not your chance to get a do-over, or to force your teenager to live your dream.
 As parents, we know our children well, and that wisdom should be the guiding force behind any advice we offer during this time.

 The money facts matter You need to be the voice of reason here.
-Saying, “We’ll find a way” to pay for your son’s dream school may not be the smartest move in the long run.
+Saying, “We’ll find a way” to pay for your child’s dream school may not be the smartest move in the long run.
 Carefully review financial aid packages, discussing and comparing them with your teenager.
 A college education is a good investment, but it shouldn’t leave you or your student strapped with overwhelming debt for the next 10 to 20 years.

 Consider that the majority of college students change their major at least once.
 That means their expected income will likely change, too.
 Take that into account when contemplating whether and how much to borrow.